Nominated by: Elieen McDonnell

 Steve Garrity COO Hearsay Systems

 Clara, who was born in Hong Kong, moved to the United States with her family when she was four and grew up in Chicago.
 Her parents encountered the many challenges of immigrants, trying to understand the tacit rules of a new culture.
 Her father, who had been a mathematics professor in Hong Kong, changed career to work as an electrical engineer and her mother, who had been an art teacher, trained to become a special-education teacher.
 The immigrant experience taught Clara the importance of hard work and the value of being entrepreneurial.
-She learnt from a young age how to be resilient and to turn being different from those around her into an opportunity to introduce diversity of thought.
+She learnt from a young age how to be resilient and to turn being different from those around her into an opportunity to introduce the diversity of thought.

 Attending Illinois Mathematics and Science Academy High School, Clara says “showed me that anything is possible and that you’re never too young to think big.”
 She became captain of the women’s varsity tennis team, concert mistress of the orchestra, editor of the student newspaper, captain of the debate team, and a member of Mu Alpha Theta Mathematics Honor Society.
-She also applied what she had learnt as an immigrant and, having learnt English as a second language, now gave English lessons to other immigrants.
+She also applied what she had learned as an immigrant and, having learned English as a second language, now gave English lessons to other immigrants.

 Aged 15, Clara got a job working as a computer programmer at Fermilab, United States’ premier particle physics laboratory while still in high school.
-In 2000, she graduated from High School and was named a Presidential Scholar, an honour reserved for the most distinguished students graduating from high school.
+In 2000, she graduated from High School and was named a Presidential Scholar, an honor reserved for the most distinguished students graduating from high school.

 After high school, Clara moved to California to study economics and computer science at Stanford University.
 While there, she interned at Microsoft, where she developed the news aggregator for Microsoft Outlook and was named a ‘Microsoft Women’s Scholar’.